Aneurysm Surgery: Patient Jim Donnell

 Jim had eight skin graft surgeries on his leg.
 Each time the bandages were changed, he received morphine to fend off part of the pain.
 The wounds took almost a year to heal.
 Candy learned the basics of wound care and, with the help of nurses who visited their home, helped her father through his recovery.

-Jim also went through extensive rehabilitation.
+After his aneurysm surgery and graft surgeries, Jim also went through extensive rehabilitation.
 “I wanted to be independent,” Jim said.
 “I had to relearn how to get up and down and relearn to walk.
 At his last visit to Dr. Godshall, Jim learned he was ahead of the curve and doing better than expected in his recovery.

 Now he is back to working in his garden and taking care of his animals, as well as daily exercise – and spring training.
 “I feel like I’m really fortunate to have the movement I’ve got.
 I’m just so grateful.”